domfarolino/algorithms/src/datastructures/binary_search_tree/README.md

 call.
 To avoid exposing an API that requires private data, wrapper functions are often used to make this initial call once for the user.
 For example, the public API for `insert()` might accept a single value to add, and then call the recursive `insert_helper()` function with this value along with the tree's "`root`" node (to set the initial context for the future recursive calls).
-The `InsertHelper` would take it from here, recursing down the tree as necessary.
+The `insert_helper` would take it from here, recursing down the tree as necessary.
 You'll see this wrapper function pattern being used in the implementation in this repository.